Where does the poinsettia come from? Where was this traditional Christmas plant discovered? Are poinsettias poisonous? Learn more!

 There are over 100 varieties of poinsettias available in shades of red, pink, white,and yellow—solids, streaked, marbled, and multicolored.
 It makes it hard to pick just one!

 Some have even been treated with dyes, painted, or sprayed with glitter.

 National Poinsettia Day, December 12, is coming up, so I took advantage of an open house at a local wholesale grower’s greenhouse to view the estimated 40,000 plants they have ready to be shipped out to stores in my region.

 Imagine acres of poinsettias in all colors and sizes!

 The poinsettia is a tropical shrub native to southern Mexico where it grows up to 10 feet tall.
-The colored “flowers” are actually specialized leaves called brachts, while the true flowers are inconspicuous beads found in the center of the brachts.
+The colored “flowers” are actually specialized leaves called bracts, while the true flowers are inconspicuous beads found in the center of the bracts.

 Joel Poinsett, the first U.S. ambassador to Mexico, was so impressed by the beauty of these plants that he sent cuttings back to his home in South Carolina in 1828.
 Soon the plants became popular across the U.S. and were named for him.

 For over 150 years, December 12 was considered National Poinsettia Day to honor the day of Poinsett’s death in 1851.
 In 2002 an Act of Congress made it official.

 Let’s lay to rest the myth that poinsettias are poisonous.
 Years ago, researchers at Ohio State University fed huge quantities of poinsettia parts to rats with no ill effects.
 To replicate their test, a 50-pound child would have to eat 500 leaves.

 That said, people with latex allergies can be sensitive to the milky sap and should be careful when handling the plants to avoid a rash.
 It’s still best not to have animals or children eating plants; the sap can cause an upset tummy and irritate the skin.
 Keep plants out of reach.